conveyal/modeify/README.md

 ### Environment Variables & Config

-All environment variables needed can be found in `.env.tmp` and environment specific URLS can be found in `config.json.tmp`.
+All environment variables needed can be found in `config/env.tmp` and environment specific URLS can be found in `config/public.json.tmp`.
 Copy the `.tmp` files to non-temp versions and configure accordingly.
 Environment variables can also be set machine wide for deployment.

 ### MongoDB